oTTeuMsTudio/teach-me-rust-deepseek/Full Stack Web Development using Leptos/Learn 1.md

-Sure!
 Let's walk through **learning Full Stack Web Development using Leptos** — a modern, reactive Rust framework for building web applications.
 We'll start from the basics and work our way up to a full-stack app with backend and frontend in Rust.

 ---